 When you begin caring for someone, unpaid, it might be hard to know where to start.
 It can be a rewarding experience, but when you're coping day to day and responding to the needs of others it can be difficult.

-There are organisations that offer support in the areas that effect your life the most.
+There are organisations that offer support in the areas that affect your life the most.
 You can also find out more about what to do when you become a carer.

 Meeting with care professionals